mozilla/jupyter-notebook-gist/README.md

-jupyter serverextension enable --py jupyter_notebook_gist jupyter nbextension install --py jupyter_notebook_gist jupyter nbextension enable --py jupyter_notebook_gist
+jupyter serverextension enable --py jupyter_notebook_gist jupyter nbextension install --py jupyter_notebook_gist jupyter nbextension enable --py jupyter_notebook_gist jupyter nbextension enable --py widgetsnbextension
 ```

+The last step is needed to enable the `widgetsnbextension` extension that
+Jupyter-Spark depends on.
+It may have been enabled before by a different
+extension.

+You may want to append ``--user`` to the commands above if you're getting
+configuration errors upon invoking them.

 To double-check if the extension was correctly installed run:

 ```